UzairHussain193/Get_Start_with_OpenSource_Contributions/readme.md

 # Welcome to Get Started with Open Source Contribution Repository.
-This repository is a collection of resources for beginners who want to contribute in open source projects and learn how it works, what are the best practices etc..
+This repository is maintained for hactoberfest 2023 and a collection of resources for beginners who want to contribute in open source projects and learn how it works, what are the best practices etc..

 [![Open Source Love](https://firstcontributions.github.io/open-source-badges/badges/open-source-v1/open-source.svg)](https://github.com/firstcontributions/open-source-badges)